Intensive Study: Drones in Geospatial Decision Making

 Registration is now open.
 Tuition is the same as other GIS/ESP courses, $4,009 per course.
-In addition, there is a $325 technology and fieldwork fee.
+There is a $200 fieldwork fee.
+Additional FAA Test Fee of $150 is not included and will be paid by the student when obtaining FAA certification (during the course).
 Students secure their own lodging and travel costs to/from JHU Homewood Campus (Baltimore).
 Transportation from JHU Homewood campus to/from fieldwork sites is provided.

 - Energy and Environmental Programs Speaker Series

 - Business of Saving the Planet Speaker Series

 - Intensive Study: Conservation Biology and Wildlife Management in Montana